A Structural Characterization of Determinantally Equivalent Functions: Proof of Theorem

-Now that we have established the cocycle property of $S$ for $1$- and $2$-cycles, it remains to prove it for $3$-cycles as well; we proceed by cases: \begin{enumerate} \item \textit{$p=(p_i)_{i=0}^3$ is a $3$-cycle in $\Lambda$ such that $K[p]\neq 0$}.
+Now that we have established the cocycle property of $S$ for $1$- and $2$-cycles, it remains to prove it for $3$-cycles; we proceed by cases: \begin{enumerate} \item \textit{$p=(p_i)_{i=0}^3$ is a $3$-cycle in $\Lambda$ such that $K[p]\neq 0$}.

 In this case, since $p$ belongs to Case 1,

 \item \textit{$p=(p_i)_{i=0}^3$ is a $3$-cycle in $\Lambda$ belonging to both Case 1 and Case 2 such that $K[p]=0$}.

 Abiding to the notations of Lemma~\ref{lemma_3cycle_both_Cases}, we have, by the definition of $S$,